awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ------

- *instance\-id* represents the ID of a managed node configured for Session Manager , such as `i-02573cafcfEXAMPLE`\.

-*portNumber* represents the remote port on the managed node where traffic should be redirected to, such as `3389` for connecting to a Windows node using the Remote Desktop Protocol \(RDP\)\.
+The value you specify for `portNumber` represents the remote port on the managed node where traffic should be redirected to, such as `3389` for connecting to a Windows node using the Remote Desktop Protocol \(RDP\)\.
 If this parameter isn't specified, Session Manager assumes `80` as the default remote port\.

-*localPortNumber* represents the local port on the client where traffic should be redirected to, such as `56789`\.
+The value you specify for `localPortNumber` represents the local port on the client where traffic should be redirected to, such as `56789`\.
 This value is what you enter when connecting to a managed node using a client\.
 For example, **localhost:56789**\.

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.